I had it good.

 He has not slept through the night since.

-We are now back to hearing the familiar knock on our bedroom door in the middle of the night.
+We are now back to hearing the familiar in the middle of the night.
 Sometimes Kai has “interesting” things to say then.

 One recent night, he knocked at 11:30 p.m.
 That meant that I had been asleep for less than an hour.
 I accompanied back to his bedroom and put him back to bed.
 Knowing he would keep coming out again if I did not stay with him, I laid down in the extra bed in his room.